-Preliminary versions of the mandate underwent numerous revisions during its development in order to establish a set of regulations with the aim of making public roads safer and protecting drivers.
+Preliminary versions of the mandate underwent numerous revisions during its development to establish a set of regulations to make public roads safer and protect drivers.
 Fleets and drivers are responsible for adhering to the mandate’s requirements of equipping their trucks with the devices, which replace paper recording of hours of service.

 “The ELD rule requires certain transfer capabilities for all devices.
 An ELD provider must decide which type of transfer capability they will have,” Sandberg said.